Consultations privacy notice

 Personal information we collect and use

-- equalities data - ethnicity, religion, sexuality, disability or if you are a carer
+- equalities data collected through questionnaire response - age, sex, ethnicity, religion, sexuality, disability, pregnancy or maternity or if you are a Carer

-No personal information which can identify you, such as your name or address, will be used in producing equality reports.
+No personal information which can identify you, such as your name or email address, will be used in producing reports.
 We will follow our Data Protection policies to keep your information secure and confidential.
-Your equality data will be anonymised before sent to other teams.
+Your equality data will be anonymised (registration information will be removed) before it is shared with any external organisations who have been commissioned on individual projects to undertake analysis and reporting on our engagement and consultation activities.

 How we use your personal information

-We use your personal information to inform you of the outcome of the consultation, if you have requested updates.
+- inform you of the outcome of the engagement and consultation activities, if you have requested to be kept informed

 We may use your postcode to carry out a type of profiling to estimate which one of a number of lifestyle groups you are most likely to fall into.
 We do this using geodemographic segmentation tools.
 We do not make any decisions about individual service users based solely on automated processing, including profiling.